Norman B. Leventhal Map Center: Digital collections

 The center offers digital collections consisting of more than 10,000 objects, primarily with rights status in the public domain.
 In 2013, the center received a $40,000 grant from the National Endowment for the Humanities to promote digital access to 3,000 cartographic images held by multiple institutions that document the period of the American Revolutionary War (1750-1800).
-Digital collections appear in an online repository built on the Blacklight search interface, a custom discovery tool called Atlascope, and on the Internet Archive.